 However, there are three downsides to taking up the balance transfer offer: an upfront fee, forfeiture of interest-free days on purchases and a high revert interest rate.

-NAB have now introduced an upfront fee of %(Foreign Exchange Fee)s on their previously fee-free balance transfers.
-This means that if you transferred $5,000, for example, you would end up repaying $5,150.
+NAB have recently reduced their upfront fee from 3% to 2%, but it still means that if you transferred $5,000, for example, you would end up repaying $5,100.

 Perhaps there’s no such thing as a perfect credit card, otherwise this card would come with 'up to 55 days per month interest-free’.
 Unfortunately, it doesn’t.
 You’ll get only 44 days (the billing cycle plus 14 days grace) before you have to pay for the previous month’s purchases in full in order to avoid paying interest.